redpesk-core/afb-app-manager/docs/1-afm-daemons.md

       "id":          string, the application id (id@version)
-      "version":     string, the version of the application "width":       integer, requested width of the application "height":      integer, resqueted height of the application "name":        string, the name of the application "description": string, the description of the application "shortname":   string, the short name of the application
+      "version":     string, the version of the application "width":       integer, requested width of the application "height":      integer, requested height of the application "name":        string, the name of the application "description": string, the description of the application "shortname":   string, the short name of the application